mengu/turbogag/docs/TurboGag_Tutorial_Part_1.rst

 The application skeleton
 ------------------------

-Your layout of TurboGag application will be something like the following image.
+Your layout of TurboGag application should be similar to the following image.
 The skeleton should make sense to you since controllers directory is where you create your controller classes and the same applies for models and templates.

 [Skeleton screenshot here]

-Another good thing for us is that we generated an application with user authentication and authorization.
-This will help us build the TurboGag application a lot faster.
-We won't have to deal with logging the user in, checking their permissions, etc. The only thing we are going to do is building a user registration form.
+Since we generated an application with user authentication and authorization, this will help us build the TurboGag application much faster.
+We won't have to deal with logging the user in, checking their permissions, etc. The only thing we need to do is build a user registration form.

 Running the application
 -----------------------
-Before starting the work on the application, let's take a quick look at what the quickstarted application has done for us.
+Before starting work on the application, let's take a quick look at what the quickstarted application has done for us.
 Run the following command in order to serve the application.

 .. code::python

     python setup.py develop
     paster serve development.ini

 The first command will introduce your application as a package to Python library path so all your imports and access requests will work.
 The second command will start an HTTP server for you to browse your application.
-Yes, indeed TurboGears twitter-bootsrapped your application for you in advanced.
-You can enjoy what it has to offer you.
+Yes indeed, TurboGears twitter-bootsrapped your application for you in advance.

 Setting up the database
 -----------------------
 Since TurboGears has full support for SQLAlchemy and SQLAlchemy supports almost every database server, this step is going to be *very easy* for you.
 TurboGears configuration files live in .ini files such as development.ini for development and production.ini for production.
 Open up your development.ini file and go to line 62.
-You will see the SQLAlchemy uri for SQLite.
-By default TurboGears provides you a skeleton for which all the stack is right there for you, waiting for you to do your magic.
-The line is like the following:
+You will see the SQLAlchemy URI for SQLite.
+By default TurboGears provides a skeleton for the stack for you waiting for you to do your magic.
+The line looks like:

 ::

     sqlalchemy.url = sqlite:///%(here)s/devdata.db

-We are more than fine to use SQLite for development purposes however If you want to use MySQL or PostgreSQL, please read `SQLAlchemy documentation page on database uris <http://docs.sqlalchemy.org/en/rel_0_8/core/engines.html#database-urls>`_.
+SQLite is fine for development purposes, however if you want to use MySQL or PostgreSQL, please read `SQLAlchemy documentation page on database uris <http://docs.sqlalchemy.org/en/rel_0_8/core/engines.html#database-urls>`_.

 Creating the models
 -------------------
-Before moving on making the application work in the browser, let's just create the models we are going to use.
-In TurboGag application we will have a Submission model, a User model, a Vote model and a Comment model.
-Luckily we have user model already generated for us.
+Before running the application in the browser, let's create the models we are going to use.
+In the TurboGag application we have a Submission model, User model, Vote model and Comment model.
+Our user model is already generated for us.

 .. code:: python